SemperSolus0x3d/ProcessKiller/README.md

 ## Known limitations

-Currently, only by-name predicates are supported, but other predicates support can be added as needed
+Currently, only by-name and by-commandline predicates are supported, but other predicates support can be added as needed

 ## Requirements